CMSgov/bluebutton-site-static/_pages/developers.md

 ``` python
 tld.app.subdomain[.subsubdomain]:/callback/path/endpoint
 ```

-A coding example of an OAuth 2.0 and PKCE flow is available here: [Authorization Code with PKCE Flow - OAuth 2.0 Playground](https://www.oauth.com/playground/authorization-code-with-pkce.html)

 The Blue Button 2.0 API engineering team has also created a sample Android application.
 You can review or fork the code here: [https://github.com/CMSgov/bluebutton-sample-client-android](https://github.com/CMSgov/bluebutton-sample-client-android)